ropimasi/LOGIN/README.md

 <a name="description"></a>
 ## DESCRIPTION
-* SUBJECT: Java application to change the wallpaper of Gnome Desktop Environment;
+* SUBJECT: Java web mini demo application performes login to enter in the restrict page of an application;
 * PROJECT NAME: **LOGIN**;
 * LIBRARY NAME: **---**;
 * WHAT IS: **LOGIN** is a small software aims to change the wallpaper image of Gnome Desktop randomly.
 Developed for Linux with Gnome Desktop Environment.
 More information about versions and compatibility can be found below;